 Whichever option you choose will all provide great use for your basement instead of just for storage.
 It will also add value to your home while also making your life more comfortable.

-While your here check out this basement we recently finished HERE
+While you are here check out this basement we recently finished HERE